joetait/obsidian/Daily Notes/000 Dump.md

 - [ ]  Lookup about [[tracker plugin]]  for [[Obsidian]] https://github.com/pyrochlore/obsidian-tracker #obsidian #plugins #journal #journalling #habits
 - [ ]  Lookup about [[templater plugin]] for [[Obsidian]] https://github.com/pyrochlore/obsidian-tracker #templates #obsidian  #obsidianTemplates
 - [ ]  Instratraders [[documentary]] about people doing financial trading on [[Instragram]] https://www.bbc.co.uk/programmes/p09pym51 #documentary #video #TV #show #socialMedia #instagram #BBC #BBCthree
+- [ ]  Look up about research into using gratitude points or achievement records in journals
+- [ ] Try making text editor website using guide here - https://enlight.nyc/projects/text-editor #programming #projects #programmingProjects #textEditor #website #keylogger
+- [ ] Work out how to do link within page on Obsidian
+- [ ]  App to let people update location anonymously for sexual assault or other issues
+- [ ] Use [[wood recycling project]] for making things #projects #building
+- [ ]  Keep an eye on Humble Bundle for comic sets to read